Woman in Red (comics): America's Best Comics

 Alan Moore revived the Woman in Red, along with many other Nedor Comics characters, for his Tom Strong series.
 In Tom Strong #11 (January 2001), the Woman in Red is revealed to be a member of SMASH, a superhero team that had been placed in suspended animation after an alien invasion from the Moon in 1969.
 She is revived 30 years later thanks to the efforts of Tom Strong.
 SMASH disbands shortly thereafter.
 When SMASH reforms three years later, the Woman in Red rejoins the team.

 Moore also changed the Woman in Red's history for this revival.
 Sometime after World War II, the Woman in Red came into the possession of a mysterious ruby crystal.
 This crystal gives her the powers of flight and energy projection.
 Prolonged contact with the crystal eventually turns her skin a shade of crimson.
 At first embarrassed by her skin color, she begins wearing a leather costume that covers her from head to toe.
 She eventually comes to terms with her condition and adopts a costume resembling a one-piece bathing suit.

 Powers and abilities

 Originally, the Woman in Red had no superpowers but was a skilled hand-to-hand combatant and markswoman.
 When revived by ABC, after coming into possession of a ruby crystal, the Woman in Red acquires the ability to fly and project energy.
 Her body is turned into a shade of crimson after prolonged exposure with the crystal.

 Film

-The Woman in Red appears alongside other Golden Age superheroes in the 2010 independent film Avenging Force: The Scarab.
+The Woman in Red appears alongside other Golden Age superheroes in the 2010 independent film Avenging Force: The Scarab, portrayed by Alix Pasquet.